 At the time of first registration, the Water Boiling Test to assess the amount of wood fuel needed to boil one litre of water for 10 minutes was estimated using literature review as per the report from MacCarty (2010).
 This was only used as an estimate, the Water Boiling Test (Baseline Field Test) in the field was completed before the first verification as per the methodology on Annex 5 page 49.
 Because a design change has been requested after the 2nd verification, the project has now applied the actual values for the amount of fuel needed to boil one litre for 10 minutes from the BWBT completed prior to first verification.

 For this renewal crediting period, the data from water boiling test conducting before the first verification period is also applicable because the same type of fuel and stove are used.
 However, for LPG stove there was no any data from previous water boiling test.
 So, PP has opted to use formula presented in AMS III.AV version 5.0 to estimate the specific energy consumption required to boil one litre of water and then calculate the quantity of LPG (in tonnes) required to treat one litre of water (see the detail calculation at HSE_CP2_ER_Cal_20171023).

+The quantity of LPG (in tonnes) required to treat one litre of water = SEC/[NCV_LPG*Conversion factor (TJ to kJ)] (1)

+Where:

+SEC: Specific energy consumption required to boil one litre of water by using LPG stove = To be determined

+NCV_LPG: net calorific value of LPG = 0.047 TJ/tonne (IPCC (2006) "IPCC Guidelines for National Greenhouse Gas Inventories", Volume 2, Energy, Chapter 1, Introduction, Table 1.2, p 1.18)

+Conversion factor TJ to kJ = 1000,000,000

+Based on CDM methodology AMS III.AV Version 5, SEC can be calculated as following: